Skyscanner/backpack-react-native/packages/react-native-bpk-component-phone-input/README.md

 You can combine the dialing code list with [`SectionList`'s search abilities](/components/section-list?platform=native#with-search) to allow users to search the dialing code list.

-A default filtering function - `getFilteredDialingCodes` - is available for you to use, or you can perform your own filtering logic.
+A default filtering function - `getFilteredDialingCodes` - is available for you to use.
+It filters using the `dialingCode` and `name` properties.
+You can either use this or provide your own filtering logic if you need advanced functionality.

 ```js
 import React, { Component } from 'react';